-Freedoms of conscience, of expression, and of assembly have all experienced considerable uptick, a reflection of the authorities' manifest commitment to consolidate and advance those rights, namely as called for in provisions of the recently amended Constitution.
+Freedoms of conscience, of expression, and of assembly have all experienced considerable uptick, a reflection of the country’s manifest commitment to consolidate and advance those rights.

 Other rights, such as the right to a healthy environment, the right to culture, freedom of investment and commerce, academic and scientific research freedom, were also included as constitutional rights and liberties enjoyed by citizens.